bangbangcon/west/content/_index.md

 ## How do I get tickets?

-!Con West is a pay-what-you-want conference, but tickets are now sold out.
+!!Con West is a pay-what-you-want conference, but tickets are now sold out.
 If you missed the registration, don't fret: we still encourage you to [get on the ticket waitlist!](https://www.eventbrite.com/e/con-west-2020-tickets-89355796593)

 ## Who's speaking?